the-illarionov/the-superawesome-frontend-boilerplate/README.md

 # The Superawesome Frontend Boilerplate

-My starter with tests, CI/CD, backend, styleguide - everything dockerized, don't even need nodejs locally!
+My Vue frontend starter with tests, CI/CD, backend - everything dockerized, don't even need nodejs locally!
+Also with a [styleguide](./frontend/) for large-scale frontend based on my experience

 The only requirements are [docker](https://www.docker.com/) and [taskfile](https://taskfile.dev/).